shoaibshakeel381/VNR-Dictionary-Filter/README.md

    remove          Remove game specific terms from given dict file.
                    File Ids can be found from Edit Dialog under Game info page.
 Multiple ids should be separated by comma.
+                   If file_id is not specified then only disabled terms will be removed.

    If only dictionary file is provided without any other parameters then global terms will be returned.